randygrolemund/Profitbot-Pro/Miner-SRB/ReadMe.txt

 If you are a beginner miner and need help in setting up SRBMiner, check out this link : http://www.srbminer.com/start.html If you need help in setting up algo switching, check out this link : http://srbminer.com/algoswitching.html

+To create a basic configuration run the guided-setup.bat script

 SUPPORTED ALGOS: